conversationai/wikidetox/wikiconv/README.md

 ## License

-The meta-data is goverened by the [CC0 license](http://creativecommons.org/publicdomain/zero/1.0/), and the content of the comments is goverened by the [CC-SA license](https://creativecommons.org/licenses/by-sa/4.0/).
+The meta-data is goverened by the [CC0 license v1.0](http://creativecommons.org/publicdomain/zero/1.0/), and the content of the comments is goverened by the [CC-SA license v3.0](https://creativecommons.org/licenses/by-sa/3.0/).

 ## Downloading the dataset

 You can find the dataset on Google Cloud storge:
 * https://console.cloud.google.com/storage/browser/wikidetox-wikiconv-public-dataset

 We are in the process of uploading the dataset to [Kaggle](https://www.kaggle.com/datasets) and [Figshare](https://figshare.com), and will add links here to those once they are available.

 If you believe there is information in this dataset that should be removed, you can file an github issue or contact `conversationai-questions@google.com`